 Forged notes and coins.
 Your manager will talk through the best ways to check for forgeries.
 There are a few key areas to examine.
 The first and most failsafe method with notes is feel – run your thumb across the embossed area – if it doesn't feel right then check it more thoroughly.
 If you take a forged note and identify as such then you will need to keep the note and the customer and fetch your manager.
 The note will be need to be taken out of circulation and the customer will need to find an alternative method of payment.

-Current legal tender: Old pound coins, paper five pound notes and paper ten pound notes will no longer be legal tender in Summer 2018.
+Current legal tender: Old pound coins, paper five pound notes and paper ten pound notes are not legal tender.
 We will only accept the new pound coins and the polymer five and ten pound notes.
 The paper £20 and £50 notes are still legal tender.

 Giving the correct change.
 We have all experienced the situation when a customer is adamant they gave you a larger note denomination than you have given then change for.
 Some ways to help reduce these instances include stating what the note is to the customer when you take it from them and keeping the note out of the till until you have counted the correct change and given it to the customer.